tensorlayer/TensorLayer/README.md

 </a>

 <br/>

-🚀🚀🚀🚀 Welcome to TensorLayer 2.0 !

-We are working hard on updating TensorLayer 2.0 to support TensorFlow 2.0.
-Latest progress can be found [here](https://github.com/tensorlayer/tensorlayer/issues/900) and latest [doc](https://tensorlayer2.readthedocs.io).
-Feel free to discuss and [contribute](CONTRIBUTING.md)!
-Note that TensorLayer 2.0 is still under construction and not everything in this repository is ready yet.

 TensorLayer is a novel TensorFlow-based deep learning and reinforcement learning library designed for researchers and engineers.
 It provides a large collection of customizable neural layers / functions that are key to build real-world AI applications.
 TensorLayer is awarded the 2017 Best Open Source Software by the [ACM Multimedia Society](https://twitter.com/ImperialDSI/status/923928895325442049).